tomas-fryza/vhdl-course/Labs/01-gates/README.md

 In GitHub, create a new public repository titled **Digital-electronics-1**.
 Initialize a README and [MIT license](https://choosealicense.com/licenses/mit/).

-Use one of the available git manuals, such as [1](https://medium.com/swlh/how-to-make-the-perfect-readme-md-on-github-92ed5771c061), [2](https://help.github.com/en/articles/basic-writing-and-formatting-syntax), or [3](https://guides.github.com/features/mastering-markdown/), and add the following sections to your README file.
+Use one of the available git manuals, such as [1](https://medium.com/swlh/how-to-make-the-perfect-readme-md-on-github-92ed5771c061), [2](https://help.github.com/en/articles/basic-writing-and-formatting-syntax), or [3](https://guides.github.com/features/mastering-markdown/), and add the following sections to your online README.md file.

    * Headers
    * Emphasis (italics, bold)